 - 1. We obtain information on the holdings of the funds we have invested in on behalf of our clients via Refinitiv, a global provider of financial markets data and infrastructure.
-Where Refinitiv did not have the holdings data available, or not in line with the prescribed four measurement dates in 2022, Quintet has engaged directly with the largest external fund managers to obtain these holdings.
+Where Refinitiv did not have the holdings data available, or not in line with the prescribed four measurement dates in 2023, KTL has made best effots to obtain these holdings, for example, by engaging directly with the largest external fund managers.
 While this has helped improving the data set, there are still data gaps. - 2.
 We have obtained an adverse impacts data set on a global universe of companies and countries from our external data provider Sustainalytics, which is a global ESG and corporate governance research, ratings and analytics firm.
-Sustainalytics collects reported data from companies, does additional analyses on policies, targets, or activities (where the specific indicators require so), and makes use of proxies or estimations to fill data gaps where it's believed to be appropriate.
-While this does not fill all data gaps, using their data set helps improving the availabe data compared to only using data reported by investee companies.
+Sustainalytics collects reported data from companies, does additional analyses on policies, targets, or activities (where the specific indicators require so), and makes use of proxies or estimations to fill data gaps where it believes to be appropriate.
+While this does not fill all data gaps, using their data set helps improving the available data compared to only using data reported by investee companies.